 Subtypes include-

-The Licensing Model is where users are permitted to use products, services, patent or brand in exchange for licensing fees.
-This is usually per use or time-based.
+The Licensing Model is where users are permitted to use products, services, patents, or brands in exchange for licensing fees.
+This is usually per-use or time-based.

 Famous examples – Nestle licenses Starbucks products, Marvel licensed Spider-Man to Sony Picture Entertainment